-DAY-CARE CENTER - A facility, licensed by the Commonwealth of Pennsylvania, located within a building that is not used as a dwelling unit, for the care, during part of a twenty-four-hour day and on a regular basis, of children under the age of 16 or handicapped or elderly persons.
+DAY-CARE CENTER - A facility, licensed by the commonwealth, located within a building that is not used as a dwelling unit, for the care, on a regular basis, during part of a twenty-four-hour day of children under the age of 16 or handicapped or elderly persons.

-DAY-CARE CENTER, INSTITUTIONAL - Any day-care center licensed by the Commonwealth of Pennsylvania that is located within a school, place of assembly or other similar institutional facility.
+DAY-CARE CENTER, INSTITUTIONAL - Any day-care center licensed by the Commonwealth of Pennsylvania that is located within a school, place of worship or other similar institutional facility.

-DAY-CARE HOME - See "family day-care home."
+DAY-CARE HOME - See family day-care home.